mohitUpraity/i-n-d-r-a/README.md

 INDRA uses a **grid-based risk model** inspired by India’s Digital Public Infrastructure (DIGIPIN):

-- Individual reports are tagged with precise location encoding
+- Individual reports are tagged with precise location encoding.
-- Reports are aggregated into larger decision-level grids
+- Reports are aggregated into larger decision-level grids.
-- Each grid maintains a dynamic risk score
+- Each grid maintains a dynamic, time-aware risk score.
-- Risk evolves based on incident type, severity, and frequency
+- Risk evolves based on incident type, severity, frequency, and recency.
+- Overall risk is **calculated at the grid level, not just at a single point**, which better matches how field teams and districts plan interventions.

-This approach aligns with how governments act on **regions**, not individual coordinates.
+This area-first approach aligns with how governments act on **regions**, not individual coordinates, and reflects patterns in disaster-management research where:
+- Community-reported data is fused with geospatial zoning; and
+- Decisions are based on vulnerability of zones rather than isolated pins.

+INDRA brings these research-backed ideas into a practical, hackathon-ready implementation for Himalayan states.

 ---

-## 9. Data Flow (End-to-End)
+## 9. Methodology & Data Flow (End-to-End)

+1. Citizen opens the app, signs in, and (optionally) grants GPS permission.
-1. Citizen submits a report
+2. Citizen submits a structured report (category, description, optional media).
-2. Report is stored as untrusted input
+3. The report is stored as untrusted input in Firestore.
-3. Backend function processes the report
+4. A backend Cloud Function validates, normalizes, and maps the report to a grid.
-4. Relevant grid risk score is updated
+5. The relevant grid’s risk score is updated using a rule-based, data-driven heuristic.
-5. Authority dashboard reflects updated risk
+6. The authority dashboard reflects updated risk and AI generates short, human-readable summaries of the situation per grid.
-6. Alerts are generated if thresholds are crossed
+7. If thresholds are crossed, alert events are generated:
+   - Citizens in or entering that grid (with app open and location on) see warnings.
+   - Operators receive highlighted grids and recommended follow-up actions.
+8. During and after the event, operators log actions taken and resources deployed, gradually building a recovery and "lessons learned" dataset for that grid.

 ---